EU UK Referendum: FAQs - Citizenship, Passports & residency entitlements

 How do I get an Irish passport for the first time and how long will it take?

-What is the position now of UK citizens resident in Ireland?
+What is the position now for Irish citizens in the UK and of British citizens in Ireland?

 What is the size of the Irish community in Britain?

 There are 430,000 Irish-born people resident in Britain.
 407,000 of these live in England and Wales and 23,000 live in Scotland.
 Estimates vary on how many second and later generation Irish people live in Britain.